DefinetlyNotAI/Logicytics/docs/V4_RELEASE.md

 Release date: 2026-08-31

-Logicytics 4.0.0 is the complete recreation of the feature surface defined in [TODO.md](TODO.md).
+Logicytics 4.0.0 is the complete recreation of the documented v4 feature surface.
 It preserves the supported Windows system-data collection, interaction, maintenance, extension, output, and packaging capabilities while replacing the historical shared-script design with a typed, run-oriented, isolated architecture.